Tony-TRT/Spider-Smash/README.md

 <br>

 ## Description 📖
-Spider Smash is a game written in Python using the Pygame library.
+Spider Smash is a basic game written in Python using the Pygame library.
 This project is primarily an introduction to Pygame where I tested and learned a lot of things, rather than a finished and polished project.
 The game itself is relatively simple and quickly becomes boring because it doesn't really present a real challenge.
 Some parts, like the game over screen for example, haven't been added because I didn't see anything interesting to learn from it.
 All graphics and audio assets are completely royalty-free